Take your first step towards a career in Economics, apply for admission to the different major programs at the end of your second year.

 In order to be considered for admission, you must have completed at least 54 credits of course work; including the following required courses:

-- 6 credits of Principles of Economics (ECON 101 and 102 or approved equivalents);
+- 6 credits of Principles of Economics (ECON 101 and 102 or approved substitute);

-- 6 credits of university-level calculus (MATH 100 and 101 or approved equivalents);
+- 6 credits of university-level calculus (MATH 100 and 101 or approved substitute);

-- 3 credits which satisfy the Writing Component of the Bachelor of Arts Writing and Research Requirement (such as WRDS 150, ENGL 100, Arts One, ASTU 150, or an approved equivalent)
+- 3 credits which satisfy the Writing Component of the Bachelor of Arts Writing and Research Requirement (such as WRDS 150, ENGL 100, Arts One, ASTU 150, or an approved substitute)

-- 3 credits of Introductory Econometrics (ECON 325 or approved equivalent; see note below)
+- 3 credits of Introductory Econometrics (ECON 325 or approved substitute; see note below)

 - 3 credits of second or third year level courses in Economics which require Principles of Economics as a pre-requisite.